A Unified Successive Approximation Framework for General Coupled Multiplicative and Fractional Optimization: HM-GM-AM-QM Transforms and Applications: Successive Approximation Techniques to Solve Sum-of-Products Optimization by Using the HM, AM, and QM Surrogates

+We next discuss when the AM-based surrogate becomes convex with respect to the optimization variable.
+This condition is not required for constructing the AM upper bound itself.
+But it identifies the cases where the proposed SA update reduces to a standard SCA update.

+For fixed auxiliary variables $\bm{y}_n$, the AM upper bound can be written as a nonnegative weighted sum of terms in the form $\left(f_n^{(k)}(\bm{x})\right)^K$.
+Therefore, a sufficient condition for $F_n^{\rm AM}(\bm{x},\bm{y}_n)$ to be convex is that $\left(f_n^{(k)}(\bm{x})\right)^K$ is convex for all $n$ and $k$.
+This condition is satisfied, for example, when $f_n^{(k)}(\bm{x})$ is nonnegative and convex over the feasible set, since $t^K$ is convex and nondecreasing over $t\ge 0$, and the composition of a convex nondecreasing function with a convex function is convex.
+Thus, this condition is not introduced merely for analytical convenience.
+It characterizes a practically relevant class of problems for which the transformed AM surrogate is convex and can be solved by an SCA step.

+Several application examples satisfying this condition are summarized in Table~\ref{tab:convex_am_comm_examples}.
+In these cases, the AM upper bound gives a convex surrogate for minimization.
+If this condition is not satisfied, the AM bound remains a valid tight upper-bound surrogate, but the resulting subproblem may not be convex.
+In that case, we use the gradient-based SA method described in Section~\ref{sec_am_nonconvex}.

+\begin{remark} The QM upper bound can be analyzed similarly.
+If the resulting QM surrogate is convex, the corresponding SA update is also an SCA update.
+Otherwise, the QM surrogate can still be used within the proposed gradient-based SA framework. \end{remark}

-If we fix $\bm{y}$ by Proposition \ref{proposition_yn_closedform}, this transformed optimization is a convex optimization over $\bm{x}$.
+\textbf{Proposed SCA Method to Solve Problem (\ref{prob4}):} Based on the AM upper bound $F_n^{AM}(\bm{x},\bm{y}_n)$, we can convert the original problem (\ref{prob3}) to the problem (\ref{prob4}).
+If we fix $\bm{y}$, this transformed optimization is a convex optimization over $\bm{x}$.
 Thus, we can use a novel SCA method to solve it and find a stationary point solution to the original optimization.
 The SCA algorithm is detailed in Algorithm \ref{algo:SCA}.
+Since the QM upper bound $F_n^{QM}(\bm{x},\bm{y}_n)$ can also be used to solve the optimization (\ref{prob4}), we add it in Algorithm \ref{algo:SCA}.
+For the sake of simplicity, we denote $\bm{y}(\bm{x}^i)$ as $\bm{y}^i$.

 Note that this novel SCA algorithm is like the BCD algorithm, approximating the stationary point under the SCA procedure.
-The stepping information is contained in $\bm{y}$.
-Therefore, Algorithm \ref{algo:SCA} is actually a SCA method, as we talked in Section \ref{sec_infactSCA}.
+The current-iterate information is contained in $\bm{y}$.
+Therefore, Algorithm \ref{algo:SCA} is actually an SCA method, as we illustrated in Section \ref{sec_infactSCA}.